ginosettecasi/multi-cloud-secure-infra-pipeline/README.md

 - 📝 Document accepted risks
 - 🔐 Keep everything versioned and auditable

-### 🧠 Additional Highlights

-- Security scanning is embedded directly into CI/CD — no manual steps
-- High-risk findings are blocked automatically before apply
-- Remediation decisions are **transparent, documented, and intentional**
-- Sensitive inputs like IP addresses are stored securely in **GitHub Secrets**

-This approach mirrors how real security-focused teams operate — blending **automation, security enforcement, and risk context** to deliver reliable, secure cloud infrastructure.

 ---

+## 🧠 Interview-Ready Highlights

+- ✅ GitHub Actions-based secure CI/CD with no local dependency
+- 🔐 Snyk + Checkov catch risks pre-deployment
+- ☁️ AWS infra deployed using Terraform (modular, scalable)
+- 🧩 Security Groups are **actually used** by deployed EC2
+- 👥 IP restrictions are secured using GitHub Secrets
+- 📦 All IaC is production-grade and ready to scale to Azure or GCP

+---

-**Created by [Gino A. Settecasi](https://ginosettecasi.github.io)** — Portfolio project for DevSecOps
+**Created by [Gino A. Settecasi](https://ginosettecasi.github.io)** — Portfolio project for DevSecOps Engineer